This article explains the basic terms and concepts of Ledgy.

 You can add transactions from the Ownership > Transactions page.

 Before you click the Publish button, all transactions you’ve entered will be visible only to users Admin access level.
 After you click Publish, the Portfolio and View access level can see the published transactions.

-Historic Round adds one round of financing.
-For example, a company has gone through Seed, Series A and last week through Series B round, can add each of the rounds separately with the historic round.
+A financing round is a bulk share issuance to multiple stakeholders, on the same date.
+It can represent an incorporation event or subsequent financing rounds.
+For example, a company has gone through Incorporation, Seed, Series A and can add each of the rounds separately with the Financing round.

 1. Creating a company